 - Community Engagement and Advocacy: Scholars work with professionals in the University Center of Excellence in Developmental Disabilities, Public Health and related systems on the formation, implementation and evaluation of health care and disability legislation, regulations and practice guidelines.
 The critical role of engaging underrepresented communities in shaping responsive systems of care receives special emphasis.

-- Research: Scholars work with research mentors on a wide range of public health prevention, treatment and epidemiological studies.
+- Research: Scholars work with research mentors on a wide range of public health prevention, health disparities, treatment and epidemiological studies.
 Scholars receive training in analysis of large national databases and conducting community-based participatory research.

 In order to be considered for acceptance into this program, the applicant must: